jruiz50/CS4360-Project/README.md

 ### Install Flutter SDK

-This project uses `flutter`.
+This project uses [Flutter](https://flutter.dev).
 Instructions on how to install and get started can be found [here](https://docs.flutter.dev/get-started/install).

 Once you have completed the installation, ensure to update your path to use Flutter command line tools.

 Links to update path on [Windows](https://docs.flutter.dev/get-started/install/windows#update-your-path) or [MacOS](https://docs.flutter.dev/get-started/install/macos#update-your-path).